SaliElloh/Naive-Bayes-Word-Sense-Disambiguation-/README.md

 # Example Input/Output:
 Multiple instances (sentences) of the ambigous word we are trying to examine (example, bass):

- instance id="bass.1000001" docsrc = "BNC/A16"
- answer instance="bass.1000001" senseid="bass%fish
- context
 It goes without ....
-We made the non-slip surfaces by stippling the tops with a bass broom  a fairly new one works best.
+We made the non-slip surfaces by stippling the tops with a **bass** broom  a fairly new one works best.
- /context
- /instance

 # Example Output:
 the count of each sense in bass.wsd is {'bass%fish': 317, 'bass%music': 3182}